 The two wings in the emblem surround the image, symbolizing flight.
 The feathers are raised upward, signifying protection.
 Citizens have nothing to worry about.
 The powers that be are protecting them, watching over everything from above.

-The curved lines of the swastika resemble the propellers of an airplane, and the wings of a bird resemble the wings of a fighter jet.
+The curved lines of the swastika resemble airplane propellers, and a bird’s wings resemble a fighter jet’s.

 Interestingly, the image of wings corresponds to many emblems.
 For example, the emblem of Aeroflot, the badge on the cap of the Russian Air Force, the eagle of the Weimar Republic, and later Nazi Germany.
-This suggests that this symbol, like the swastika, has common roots in the past.
+This suggests that this symbol, like the swastika, shares common roots.

-The color of the first distinctive sign was blue.
+The first distinctive sign was blue.
 Later, it was replaced by gold, which looked more spectacular on fuselages and caps.
-However, blue shades are also used for the livery of airplanes.
+However, blue shades are also used in airplane livery.

 After World War II, the Finnish Air Force stopped depicting the swastika on its planes in order not to associate the country with the crimes of Nazi Germany.